georust/rinex/rinex/README.md

 and it cannot change once the parser has been built: you need to create a new parser to adapt to a new scenario.

-In its current form, *RINEX* has few limitations with respect to the filenames you can provide to the Parser.
-Refer to the [Rinex::from_file] API documentation, for more detail.

-Working with files that do not follow standard naming conventions, or Stream interface, we have no means to determine the [FileProductionAttributes]:
+When working with files that do not follow standard naming conventions, or directly from Stream interface, we have no means to determine the [FileProductionAttributes].
+This will most likely impact data production scenarios.

 ```rust
 ```